nathanielc/morgoth/sphinx/configuration.rst

 First we can see that the metrics config is a dictionary where each key is a regex that matches metric names.
 This way you can define your own metric naming scheme.
 Since the matching is done via regex there is no assumed structure to the metrics names.

+Since the dictionaries are ordered the regex patterns need not be mutually exlusive.
+The first pattern to be matched will be used.

 Within each metrics you can define several components: